Emirate of Sharjah: Geography

 Sharjah is the third largest emirate in the United Arab Emirates, and is the only one to have land on both the Persian Gulf and the Gulf of Oman.
 The emirate covers 2,590 km2 which is equivalent to 3.3 per cent of the UAE's total area, excluding the islands.
-It has a population of over 1,400,000 (2015).
+It has a population of over 1,800,000 (2022).
 The city lies 170 km away from the UAE capital city Abu Dhabi.

 The emirate of Sharjah comprises the city of Sharjah (the seat of the emirate), and other minor towns and enclaves.
-The city of Sharjah, which overlooks the Persian Gulf, has a population of 519,000 (2003 census estimate).
+The city of Sharjah, which overlooks the Persian Gulf, has a population of 1,600,000 (2022 census).
 Sharjah City borders Dubai to the south and Ajman to the north, and the three form a conurbation.
 Sharjah also owns three enclaves on the east coast, bordering the Gulf of Oman.
 These are Kalba, Dibba Al-Hisn, and Khor Fakkan, which provide Sharjah with a major east coast port.
 In the Persian Gulf, the island of Sir Abu Nu’ayr belongs to Sharjah, and Abu Musa is claimed by UAE, but controlled by Iran.
 Sharjah has an exclave containing the village of Nahwa, located inside the Omani enclave of Madha which borders Fujairah and Sharjah.
 The emirate also encompasses some important oasis areas, the most famous of which is the fertile Dhaid region, where a range of vegetables and fruits are cultivated.

-Administrative Divisions
+Administrative divisions

 Following are the 9 municipalities in Sharjah Emirate: